Victorian School Building Authority

-The Victorian School Building Authority (VSBA) is a division of the Victorian Department of Education which is responsible for the construction of new government schools and infrastructure improvements at existing schools.
+The Victorian School Building Authority (VSBA) is a division of the Victorian Department of Education which is responsible for the construction of new government schools and infrastructure improvements of existing schools.
 It was established by the Andrews Government as part of the 2016 Victorian Budget.

-Between 2017 and 2022 the Authority opened 69 new primary and secondary schools in the state and plans to open an additional 27 by 2024.
+Between 2017 and 2025, the Authority opened 102 new schools in the state and plans to open an additional 19 by 2026.

 A number of the VSBA's new schools are so-called "vertical schools" on inner-city sites, a new concept in Victoria.

 History

-During the 2014 Victorian state election, then Opposition Leader Daniel Andrews promised $1.3 billion for new schools and school upgrades.
-The School Building Authority was established as part of the 2016 state budget as part of a $1.1 billion school infrastructure package.
-This included $42 million to build and reopen Richmond High School, 22 years after the school was controversially closed by the government of Jeff Kennett.
-This came after research published by the Grattan Institute that found, due to the state's rapid population growth, Victorian schools would need to absorb an extra 190,000 students in the decade from 2016, requiring 7,200 new teachers and 140 to 220 new schools to be built.
-In 2017, Education Minister James Merlino said the state needed to absord an additional 90,000 students over the next five years.
+During the 2014 Victorian state election, the Opposition Leader Daniel Andrews promised $1.3 billion for new schools and school upgrades.
+The School Building Authority was established as part of the 2016 state budget with $1.1 billion allocated for school infrastructure.
+This included $42 million to build and reopen Richmond High School, a school that was controversially closed 22 years earlier by the government of Jeff Kennett.
+The huge projects for school construction came as a result and recommendation of an analysis published by the Grattan Institute.
+They found that due to the state's rapid population growth, Victorian schools would need to absorb an extra 190,000 students between 2016 and 2026, requiring 7,200 new teachers and 140 to 220 new schools to be built.
+In 2017, Education Minister James Merlino said the state needed to absorb an additional 90,000 students over the next five years.

 The removal of trees for the construction of Beaumaris Secondary College caused controversy in 2016.

 In the lead-up to the 2018 state election, Andrews announced the Authority would build 100 new schools over the next eight years in order to meet Melbourne's population growth, with 45 schools to be built over the next term of government.
 The schools would mainly be built in the city's growing outer suburbs at an additional cost of $850 million.

 In July 2022, the state government released tenders for eleven new schools.
-In October 2022 during the 2022 state election, Andrews announced funding for a further 25 new state schools would be built in Victoria by 2026, with 90 schools upgraded or expanded, at a cost of $1.6 billion.
+In October 2022 during the 2022 state election, Andrews announced funding for a further 25 new state schools that would be built in Victoria by 2026, with 90 schools upgraded or expanded, at a cost of $1.6 billion.
 This was to meet the government's commitment to build 100 new schools by 2026.